peterjc/thapbi-pict/README.rst

 *Phytophthora* ITS1.

-The worked examples include oomycetes, fungi, microalgae, and bats, and cover markers in ITS1, ITS2, 18S rRNA and COI.
+The worked examples include oomycetes, fungi, microalgae, and bats, and cover markers in ITS1, ITS2, 18S rRNA and COI and more.
+The main criteria has been mock communities with known species composition.

 Installation
 ------------